MoulberryAES/coplHelper/README.md

 ## Contributing

-If you would like to contribute to the project, look at our [contribution guide](CONTRIBUTING.md) for more information how to install NEU for development purposes.
+If you would like to contribute to the project, look at our [contribution guide](CONTRIBUTING.md) for more information how to install NED for development purposes.

 ## Security